psteinb/meetingcpp2017/slides.md

 ## Final Words

-C++ is a language considered "fast".
-We, the community, need to live up to this goal and have robust and reproducible numbers!
+> *C++ is a language considered "fast".*

+> We, the community, need to live up to this standard and have robust and reproducible performance numbers!

 # Backup